DoughnutsNCookies/JavaScript-DesignPatterns/Creational-Patterns/Factory-Method/README.md

 ### Cons

 - The code may become **more complicated** since you need to **introduce a lot of new subclasses** to implement the pattern.
-The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.
+The best-case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.